Alice and Jerry

 Alice and Jerry was a basal reader educational series published and used in classrooms from the mid-1930s to the 1960s.
 The books sold nearly 100 million copies worldwide.
 This series competed at the time with the Dick and Jane educational series.

 Both the Alice & Jerry series and the competing Dick & Jane series of textbooks were designed to be taught using the "Look and Say" method, rather than being taught using a Phonics-centric teaching method.

-As of 2024, the series still is in print, but can be difficult to locate.
+As of 2024, the series was still in print.

 Book summaries

 The "Alice and Jerry" books followed a sister and brother, Alice and Jerry, as well as their dog Jip, through a series of simple events in relatively plain settings.
 The "Alice and Jerry" series followed patterns similar to the Dick and Jane readers, which are now better known in the United States.

 The sentences in the "Alice and Jerry" readers were short, and used repeating words to build reader's stamina and familiarity.
 For instance, here is the text from the book "Skip Along": "One, two three.
 Come and see.
 Come and see.
 See my umbrella.
 Look, Jerry.
 Up. // One, two three.
 Come and see.
 Come and see.
 See my airplane.
 Up, up, up.
 Down."